Our driest nappy ever with a new DryTouch®LayerFind Out More

 If you do need to stand for the entire length of your trip, try moving your legs a little and aim not to stand in the same spot for too long.
 If you need some extra exercise, get off a stop or two earlier than you usually do.
 This incidental walking is an ideal way of increasing your aerobic exercise and will also help keep your weight under control.

 It is important to check your immunisation status before travelling to another country.
-Generally, vaccines which contain live viruses are not recommended during pregnancy, but those with no live constituents tend to be safe.
+Some vaccines which contain live viruses are not recommended during pregnancy, but those with no live constituents tend to be safe.
 Check with a specialist travel doctor or clinic to assess your risk of communicable or infectious diseases when travelling.
 Staff within the Public Health units of each Australian states health department are also experts in vaccination protection.
+Check here for more information about vaccinations during pregnancy.

 For more information see Pregnancy Care